mvanthoor/rustic/readme.md

 There are many features that will be added in the future, such as:
 - Finishing the XBoard protocol.
 - Several pruning options in the search
-- Add a transposition table
-- option/setoption in UCI to control engine options
 - Tapered evaluation for middle game/endgame
 - Many more evaluation terms
 - Add Lazy SMP